 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of strongyloidiasis.
+Contact your health care provider for an appointment if you have symptoms of strongyloidiasis.

 Good personal hygiene can reduce the risk of strongyloidiasis.
 Public health services and sanitary facilities provide good infection control.